Pantalone: Character

 Pantalone originated as part of a master/servant duo and was the original Il Magnifico stock character.
 Carlo Goldoni, in his memoirs, named Pantalone as one of the four primary commedia dell'arte characters.
 Among other things, Pantalone is a character of Venetians; one theory is that his name derives from Saint Pantaleon (San Pantalone), a popular saint in Venice.
 Another theory is that his name derives from Venetian merchants who were called Piantaleoni.
-While the theories of the St. Pantaleone and the lion of St. Mark are common, they are both now considered unlikely origins, and the true origin is unknown.
-The name Pantaloon generally means 'old fool' or 'dotard'.
+While the theories of St. Pantaleon and the Piantaleoni are common, they are both now considered unlikely origins, and the true origin is unknown.
+The name Pantaloon came to generally mean 'old fool' or 'dotard'.

 The role of Pantalone is usually spoken entirely in the Venetian language.
 The character of Pantalone is entirely based on currency and ego, for he has the highest regard for his intelligence, "but at every step he becomes the butt for every conceivable kind of trick".
 With little else to occupy his thoughts after a life as a tradesman or merchant, Pantalone is the metaphorical representation of money in the commedia world.
 While the social standing of merchants may have changed through many centuries, the intent for Pantalone was to ensure that he had the status that allowed him to meddle in the affairs of others.
 Pantalone is usually the father to one of the innamorati (the lovers), another stock character found in commedia.
 He is driven to keep his child and their respective lover apart.
 Pantalone is presented either as a widower or bachelor, and despite his age, makes numerous passes at the women within the commedia world, "though he is always rejected".
 Pantalone never forgets a deal and his merit is based on actions, not words.
 He is also described as being petty, and he never forgets or forgives even the smallest things.